Serena Williams’ 1st opponent at US Open is Danka Kovinic - WHIZ News

 The 35-year-old from Serbia, who owns 21 Grand Slam titles, is not vaccinated against COVID-19.
 Foreign citizens who have not received the shot are not allowed to enter the United States.

+Djokovic is a three-time champion at Flushing Meadows; he lost in the 2021 final to Daniil Medvedev, ending a bid for the first calendar-year Grand Slam in men’s tennis since 1969.

-In the men’s draw, defending champion Daniil Medvedev is seeded No. 1 — the first Grand Slam event since 2004 in which Djokovic, Rafael Nadal, Roger Federer or Andy Murray didn’t hold that spot.
+Medvedev is seeded No. 1, making this U.S. Open the first major since 2004 without Djokovic, Rafael Nadal, Roger Federer or Andy Murray in that spot.
 He will start by taking on Stefan Kozlov of the United States.

 No. 2 Nadal, whose 22 Grand Slam titles are a record for a man, was drawn to face Australian wild-card recipient Rinky Hijikata.